 People eligible for resettlement under the SHP can be registered with the UNHCR, but it is not a requirement.

 The limited number of SHP places available and the high demand for these places means that not everyone can be accepted.

 Global Special Humanitarian visa (subclass 202) will continue to be considered and do not need to do anything more.

 There is no need for SHP applicants or proposers to contact us unless:

 - we ask them to provide further information or attend an interview

 - they need to tell us about a change in their circumstances.

 Applicants and proposers who need to advise us of a change to their contact details can send an email to

-People who previously lodged an application for a Global Special Humanitarian visa under the Special Humanitarian Programme that was refused will need to apply again if they want to be considered.
+People who previously lodged an application for a Global Special Humanitarian visa under the SHP that was refused will need to apply again if they want to be considered.